mirage/mirage-www/tmpl/wiki/xen-synthesize-virtual-disk.md

 [ updated 2014-02-01 for mirage.1.1.0 and xen-disk.1.2.1 ]

-This page describes how to create a synthetic, high-performance virtual disk implementation for xen based on the Mirage libraries.
+This page describes how to create a synthetic, high-performance virtual disk implementation for Xen based on the Mirage libraries.

 ## Disk devices under Xen